-There is an ever expanding network of dive operators in Indonesia, Malaysia, Maldives, Philippines, Thailand and Vietnam who are involved in the project.
-Green Fins is managed in each country by a National Management Team made up of governmental bodies and often supported by national NGO's.
+There is an ever expanding network of dive operators worldwide who are involved in the initiative.
+Green Fins is managed in each country by a National Management Team made up of government departments and often supported by national NGO's.
 These teams are trained and supported by the International Coordinators of the project,The Reef-World Foundation whose role is to focus on expanding the project to additional member countries in the region and to strengthen the existing network through capacity development.

 The National Management Teams are responsible for expanding Green Fins in their respective countries and to produce educational and public awareness materials while promoting the successes of the approach.
 Local Management Teams are often used as a way to better manage the members in a particular tourist ‘hotspot’ who take their direction from the National Management Team and the International Coordinators.